DTJF/fbdoc/src/doc/7_Options.md

 wrote a library in FB and you want to auto-generate a C header for that library.

+Related emitters: \ref SecEmmCSource, \ref SecEmmDoxy

 ## --doc-comments (-d)  {#SecOptDocom}

 This option makes \Proj to export documentational comments in the output of the emitter \ref SecEmmSyntax.
-By default this emitter strips the documentational comments, since they are redundant (their content was used to generate the documentation text).
-In the output single line documentational comments get dropped and at the place of a multi line documentational comment there's a gap in the line numbers.
-When this option is set, the emitter transforms all comments from the FB source code.
+This emitter follows the Doxygen tag `STRIP_CODE_COMMENTS` (which defaults to `YES`) and strips the documentational comments, since they are redundant (their content was used to generate the documentation text).
+In the output, single line documentational comments get dropped (they leave an empty line if the line only contains the comment).
+And at the place of a multi line documentational comment there's a gap in the line numbers.
+When this option is set, the emitter ignores the `STRIP_CODE_COMMENTS` setting and transforms all comments from the FB source code.

 Related emitter: \ref SecEmmSyntax